olmallet81/URT/README.md

     - *pvalue()* calls *statistic()* and computes the p-value
     - *show()* calls *pvalue()* and outputs the test results

  NB: UnitRoot template class is designed in a way that test statistic and test p-value will not be re-calculated if all parameters remain identical.
 For example, if user calls *pvalue()* method and after *show()*, *pvalue()* will not be run again unless the user has modified at least one parameter of the current test.

+- ### Exceptions
+For ADF and DF-GLS tests an exception will be thrown if the serie being tested does not have enough elements for the required number of lags.
+The number of additional elements to be added will be returned.

 ## C++ template class *ADF*
 Declared in ./URT/include/ADF.hpp, defined in ./URT/src/ADF.cpp.